ericwb/slack-status-bar/README.rst

 only works on Mac OSX and is only effective for user's that use Mac's default calendar application and wireless for networking.

-Currently the app can detect 3 types of statues
+Currently the app can detect 4 types of statues

 - Vacationing - scans the vacation calendar for events for the current time
 - In a Meeting -  scans the work calendar for events for the current time
 - Working Remotely - compares the SSID currently in use with the given work SSID
+- Away - detects the lock state of the screen and sets away if locked

 Installation
 ------------